-Though the registration of an Ordinary Partnership is not strictly prescribed by the law, it can still be registered.
+Though the registration of an ordinary partnership is not strictly prescribed by the law, it can still be registered.
 The registration process is the same as the one prescribed for limited partnerships and limited companies.
 The provisions of Sections 1014 - 1024 of the Civil and Commercial Code are applicable for registered partnerships.
-In accordance with Section 1014, the Minister of Commerce, is presently responsible for the registration of partnerships and companies, it issues rules the governing the establishment of these organizations.
-In Bangkok, registration can be done at the Office of Central Company and Partnership Registration, while in all other provinces there are local registration offices.
+In accordance with Section 1014, the Minister of Commerce is presently responsible for the registration of partnerships and companies and issues rules governing establishment of these entities.
+In Bangkok, registration can be performed at the Central Business Registration Office, while in other provinces there are local registration offices.

 In accordance with the provisions of the Civil and Commercial Code, the registration process prescribed for partnerships and companies is as follows: